-In addition, one or more of our critical vendors, third party manufacturers, or other business partners could be adversely affected by any of the liquidity or other risks that are described above, which in turn, could have a material adverse effect on our current and/or projected business operations and results of operations and financial condition.
+In addition, one or more of our critical vendors, third party third-party manufacturers, or other business partners could be adversely affected by any of the liquidity or other risks that are described above, which in turn, could have a material adverse effect on our current and/or projected business operations and results of operations and financial condition.
 Any business partner bankruptcy or insolvency, or any breach or default by a business partner, or the loss of any significant supplier relationships, could result in material adverse impacts on our current and/or projected business operations and financial condition.

-Risks Related to Discovery, Product Development and Regulatory Approval of Our Product Candidates
+Risks Related to Discovery, Product Development and Regulatory Approval of Our Product Candidates complete, the development and commercialization of our product candidates.

 Biopharmaceutical product development involves a lengthy and expensive process, with an uncertain outcome.
-We may incur additional unexpected costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates.
+We may incur additional unexpected costs or experience delays in completing, or ultimately be unable to